JakeHand/counter/README.md

 This is a very simple counter project where I used Javascript event listeners to increase and decrease a number.

-This is my first step in many in continuing to understand how Javascript is integrated with HTML and CSS.
+This is my first step in many in continuing to understand how Javascript can be integrated with HTML and CSS.